boaromayo/boaromayo.net-portfolio/_posts/2017-08-29-website-now-up.md

 git checkout --orphan gh-pages
 ```

-which was meant to overwrite the old one, and to empty out the files there without directly deleting in the repo and adding up additional commits.
-How I did that was this:
+which I used to overwrite the old one, and to empty out the files there without directly deleting in the repo and adding up additional commits.
+How I did the second task was through this line:

 ```
 git rm -rf .
 ```

-That snippet would remove the files from any commits, but it did not delete the files themselves.
-Note, I also used this code, but I wouldn't use this, since it led to plenty of errors when I tried to switch back to the ```master``` branch:
+That code removed the files from any future pushes, but did not delete the files themselves.
+Note, I also used this code in my second attempt to create the empty branch, but I wouldn't try this one again, since it led to plenty of errors when I tried to switch my main directory's branch back to ```master```:

 ```
 git rm --cached -r .